spack/spack/lib/spack/docs/basic_usage.rst

    spack install mpileaks ^mpich@3

-In this case, ``mpileaks`` only needs MPI-1 commands, so any MPI implementation will do.
+The ``mpileaks`` package in particular only needs MPI-1 commands, so any MPI implementation will do.
 If another package depends on ``mpi@2`` and you try to give it an insufficient MPI implementation (e.g., one that provides only ``mpi@:1``), then Spack will raise an error.
 Likewise, if you try to plug in some package that doesn't provide MPI, Spack will raise an error.

 ``spack providers``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~